HVAC & Indoor Climate Monitoring for Smart Buildings

 List of rooms, floors and technical areas with live climate status indicators.

-Temperature and humidity trend chart for a selected building zone, useful for HVAC optimization and energy analysis.
+Trend chart used for HVAC optimization and energy analysis.

 SensMax devices